RescueSocial/Guide_Cases_Domestic_Abuse/README.md

 <br>https://github.com/RescueSocialTech/Guide_Cases_Domestic_Abuse/blob/main/Guide%20to%20Successful%20Cases%20for%20Domestic%20Abuse%20Victims%20-%20Final%20Guide.pdf

 ### Authors/Source:
-This University Student helped create a Guide mainly for legal cases and the different layers of understanding abuse, creating successful cases, witnesses, data analysis, correlations, etc.
+A University Student helped create a Guide mainly for legal cases and the different layers of understanding abuse, creating successful cases, witnesses, data analysis, correlations, etc.

 We focused on created a Guide for Cases (including legal and criminal).
 <br>It's 56 pages.
 "Exhibits" could also be described, but the guide is great for giving out to victims and to law firms themselves.